house-of-vanity/house-of-vanity.github.io/content/posts/wg-xray.md

 # Setting Up Xray with WireGuard over Reality Protocol

-In this guide, we'll walk through the steps to set up Xray-core to proxy WireGuard traffic using the Reality protocol over HTTP/2.
+In this guide, we'll walk through the steps to set up Xray-core to proxy WireGuard traffic using the Reality protocol over TCP.
 This configuration can help bypass network restrictions and enhance privacy.

 ## Installing Xray-core